What Is Git? Differences From CVS, Key Commands, and Why It Matters for Teams

 Git Change Tracking

 Git tracks changes through commits.
 Each commit stores a snapshot of all tracked files.
 If you alter a file, Git registers this change.
 You can roll back or compare different snapshots.
 This helps keep a log of who changed what and why.
 You can see the commit history at any time.
 Each commit also has a unique identifier (a hash) that ensures integrity.
+Best thing is that you can do all these locally, without a server.
+This makes GIT more flexible and easier to use for teams.
+Once your changes are ready, you can push these changes to a remote GIT server so other contributors can see them.

 Importance for Team Collaboration